Skip to main content

 1. Start with the basics.
 We're going to choose a more basic cushion from the colour scheme that we've chosen for our space.

-2. Define the style.
-In this step, we're introducing a fabric element that differs from the previous cushion – in other words, it might be made of a contrasting material like velvet or linen, or a geometric print like checks, polka dots, stripes, etc.
+2. Establish the style.
+In this step, we're introducing a fabric element that differs from the previous cushion – in other words, it might be made of a contrasting material like velvet or linen, or have a geometric print like checks, polka dots, stripes, etc.

 3. Make it pop.
 Here's where we go wild and include embroidery, clashing colours, different types of fabric in one item, etc.